Ranjeet7875/FitMate/README.md

 - Check the [Wiki](https://github.com/yourusername/fittracker/wiki) for detailed guides
 - Review the [FAQ](https://github.com/yourusername/fittracker/blob/main/FAQ.md)

-## 🔮 Roadmap

-- [ ] AI-powered form analysis
-- [ ] Social features and challenges
-- [ ] Wearable device integration
-- [ ] Advanced analytics dashboard
-- [ ] Multi-language support

----

-**⚠️ Disclaimer**: This app is for educational and personal fitness tracking purposes.
-Always consult a fitness professional or healthcare provider for medical or fitness advice.

 **🌟 Star this repository** if you find it helpful!